Chronicle of a Bourgeois of Valenciennes

 On 23rd November 1701 James Cavendish was born to William Cavendish 2nd Duke Devonshire (age 29) and Rachel Russell Duchess Devonshire (age 27).

 On 23rd November 1707 Frederick Louis Hohenzollern was born to Frederick William "Soldier King" I King Prussia (age 19) and Sophia Dorothea Hanover Queen Consort Prussia (age 20).
-He a grandson of King George I of Great Britain and Ireland.
+He a great x 3 grandson of King James I of England and Ireland and VI of Scotland.
 Coefficient of inbreeding 8.31%.
+He died aged less than one years old.

-On 23rd November 1725 Ralph Gore 6th Baronet was born to Ralph Gore 4th Baronet (age 50) at Belle Isle Castle, Belle Island, Lisbellaw, Fermanagh, County Fermanagh.
+On 23rd November 1725 Ralph Gore 6th Baronet was born to Ralph Gore 4th Baronet (age 50) and Elizabeth Ashe (age 41) at Belle Isle Castle, Belle Island, Lisbellaw, Fermanagh, County Fermanagh.
+He married 23rd February 1754 his fifth cousin once removed Katherine Conolly.

 On 23rd November 1732 John Dixon Dyke 3rd Baronet was born to Thomas Dyke 2nd Baronet (age 36).